ddewaele/com.ecs.samples.spring.simple.rest/README.md

 # TODOs

 - Remove in-mem-DB with a real DB
-- Look at the http headers of an unauthorized call (realm,.....)
+- Find out how the AccessDeniedHandler works and how it is triggered.